joe-taylor/bcdc-devenv/README.md

+| ⚠️ **This is a work in progress

 # BC Data Catalogue Dev Environment

 We want to make the creation of BCDC development environments as easy as typing a single command:  `vagrant up`.

-The Vagrantfile leans heavily on ansible for provisioning.
-This is a work in progress, far from complete; running `vagrant up` will not yet produce a working instance of the BC Data Catalogue, but our goal is to eventually get there.
+We lean on Vagrant to create our development environment, and Vagrant in turn leans heavily on ansible for provisioning.
+Provisioning is a work in progress, far from complete; running `vagrant up` will not yet produce a working instance of the BC Data Catalogue.

 ## Objective